coderanant/gaming_console/README.md

 **Project Description**:

-*Introduction: Our project includes of a handful of mini-games built using Pygame module of Python.
-The games include 2048, Flappy Bird, Brick Filler, Ping Pong.
+* Introduction: Our project includes of a handful of mini-games built using Pygame module of Python.
+The games include _2048, Flappy Bird, Brick Filler, Ping Pong_.

+* System Requirememts: